A/N: We're done. :)

 I recognize the voice wafting through the fog.
 It's that of the small, old man who spoke to me by the Oakland cliffs, by the viewfinder.
 I suppose I knew, even as I touched him and pretended I didn't know, that he was no regular, old man.

-"I don't think it exists!"
+"I don't believe He exists!"
 I retort.

 "Nevertheless, you had questions you dared not ask – not then, though you should have."

 "Where does Love fit in there?"
 I scream into the mist.
+"There is no Love in His name!"

 "Do you not believe all those things combined equal Love?"